openstack/nova/doc/source/filter_scheduler.rst

 * If instance has a topology defined, it will be considered only for NUMA capable hosts.

-To use filters you specify next two settings:
+To use filters you specify two settings:

 * ``scheduler_available_filters`` - Defines filter classes made available to the scheduler.
 This setting can be used multiple times.
 * ``scheduler_default_filters`` - Of the available filters, defines those that the scheduler uses by default.